Microsoft/azure-docs.pt-pt/articles/data-factory/configure-bcdr-azure-ssis-integration-runtime.md

 3. Reinicie o IR.

-As seções a seguir descrevem essas etapas mais detalhadamente.
+As seções a seguir descrevem essas etapas em mais detalhes.

 ### <a name="prerequisites"></a>Pré-requisitos